 Katherine Mitchell has maintained a full-time private practice teaching the Alexander Technique in St. Louis since 1989.
 She works with people of all ages and from all walks of life, from opera singers to accountants.
-Her goal is to help people improve their lives through the Alexander Technique.
+Her goal is to help people improve their lives through the Alexander Technique, whether they are dealing with persistent pain, tension, or want to improve their golf game.

-Katherine gives workshops and lecture demonstrations for many groups.
-For example she has worked with The National Association of Teachers of Singing; physical and occupational therapists at Barnes-Jewish Hospital, HealthSouth, and Christian Hospital NW; Post-Polio Conference; SIU-E Music and Theatre Departments; The School of the Art Institute of Chicago; and the USAF Band of Mid-America.
+In addition to private lessons, Katherine gives workshops and lecture demonstrations for many groups.
+For example she has worked with The National Association of Teachers of Singing; physical and occupational therapists at Barnes-Jewish Hospital, and Christian Hospital NW; Post-Polio Conference; SIU-E Music and Theatre Departments; The School of the Art Institute of Chicago; and the United States Air Force Band of Mid-America.

 She taught the Alexander Technique (AT) at the Conservatory for Theatre Arts at Webster University for eleven years, where her class was required for all acting and musical theatre majors.
 She taught AT at Washington University for dancers and for the general student population.